 Travel to your property: This covers the cost of travelling to your overseas holiday home if there has been an emergency.
 This comparison shows which policies cover properties abroad, and you can find out how to insure an overseas property here.

-If you do, you need to think about:
+If you do, holiday home insurance might not be enough.
+You also need to think about:

 Public liability insurance